 - Double-click inSync icon.
 The Activate Your inSync window appears.

-- Select the appropriate inSync edition from the drop-down box
+- Select On-premise from the drop-down box.

 Note: If you want to know the inSync edition that your organization is using, contact your administrator.